zowe/community/Technical-Steering-Committee/guidelines/breaking-changes.md

 ![Schedule for the nearest releases](/Technical-Steering-Committee/major_releases.png)

-At least two TSC members must approve backward-incompatible changes to the under development branch or current active or maintenance release.
+At least two squad members must approve backward-incompatible changes to the under development branch or current active or maintenance release.
 Changes to the development branch will be breaking changes in the upcoming active release.
 Breaking changes to active or maintenance release should be avoided unless necessary (for example critical fixes or security vulnerabilities).

+If there is an disagreement about the breaking change, one can make an appeal to the TSC and request the change to be revisited.

 **Examples of breaking changes include:**